MorbidRose916/morbidrose916.github.io/_projects/excursion.md

     </div>
 </div>
 <div class="caption">
-    This is the designer mock to go off of.
+    This is the designer mock given to work with.
 </div>